insight-platform/Savant/services/watchdog/README.md

 ### Interpolation

 The configuration file supports variable interpolation.
 You can use a path to another node or environment variable in the configuration file by wrapping it in `${}`.
 For example:

 * `${oc.env:BUFFER_URL}` - will be replaced with the value of the `BUFFER_URL` environment variable.
 * `${.idle}` - will be replaced with the value of the `idle` key in the same section.

 For more information, refer to the [OmegaConf documentation](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation).

 ## Usage

 You can find the watchdog service image on:

 * for x86: [GitHub Packages](https://github.com/insight-platform/Savant/pkgs/container/savant-watchdog)
 * for l4t: [GitHub Packages](https://github.com/insight-platform/Savant/pkgs/container/savant-watchdog-l4t)

-Configuration of a docker service might be as follows
+Configuration of a docker service might be as follows:

 ```yaml
   pipeline-watchdog:
     image: ghcr.io/insight-platform/savant-watchdog-l4t:0.5.0